 Once inside the shop Ellie was struggling to decide what to have and eventually picked up three things.
 She was very clearly told that she had to choose and by the time the rest of us had chosen and she hadn’t I started to limit the time available.
 “One more minute Ellie!’
 Ellie initially chose, but then at the point of us being served at the checkout changed her mind.
 After not insignificant fuss she handed the new item over and one item was selected at random to put back.
 Ellie immediately began crying and yelling ‘I want all three’.
 This was my first jaw dropping moment – have I spoiled my daughter so much that she really thought it was okay to have a fit over not having THREE lots of sweets!
 Apparently being told no and explaining that she was already getting two, so be grateful, wasn’t sufficient and the tears rolled.

-We were now stood outside the shop and I knew instantly that it was the moment – that moment when Ellie will go one of two ways.
+We were now stood outside the shop and I knew instantly that it was can you buy gabapentin over the counter the moment – that moment when Ellie will go one of two ways.
 She will either manage to calm down and move on, or it will become a major uncontrollable strop where she grows horns.
 Sadly, my explanations and attempts at distraction failed miserably and Ellie moved swiftly down the path to an uncontrollable strop.

 Inevitably, during this delight of a journey we managed to bump into numerous people who stared, smiled, looked with pity and in one case even commented “doesn’t she like snow?’
 I could not resist the reply of ‘no it’s not the snow, she doesn’t like that she can only have 2 sweets from the shop, not three’.
 To her credit the woman smiled, looked at Ellie and said ‘well we can’t have everything we want can we?!’
 Nice try lady – but once she blows…she blows.
 I very much doubt Ellie even heard her.